What do we mean by a data archive?

 - Using a drive places all the responsibility on the drive owner to do it properly

 - The data creator suffers the consequences of it not being assigned a DOI

 - The data creator suffers the consequences of it not being discoverable

 - All hard drives fail eventually

 This should be seen as an online equivalent of hard drive storage rather than as alternative to archival preservation.
 Pricing and convenience of use can be attractive but terms and conditions of each provider should be examined in detail.
-It is common for such services to clearly state they accept no liability for security breaches or data loss.
-In addition most Cloud Storage services do not offer appropriate citation or access options.
+It is common for such services to clearly state they accept no liability for security breaches or data loss, and there is usually no guarantee that data will be preserved for the long term.
+Commercial cloud storage is generally unsuitable for data which is in any way sensitive or confidential (in other words, you should not use it for any data which you would not be happy to make available on the open web).
+In addition, most cloud storage services do not offer appropriate citation or access options.

 Criteria for selecting a data archive

 A data archive should agree to store your data for a significant period of time.
 It should also undertake to ensure data will remain findable and accessible for this period.
 It should give details of scenarios and procedures where data will be removed or deleted.
 Check the policies and terms and conditions of the archive carefully to ensure that it will retain your data for as long as you require, or at least give you sufficient notice of removal.